snowlet/biclean/README.md

 # biclean
-General-purpose tools for cleaning noisy bilingual corpora (currently focused on EN–ZH).
+Specifit-purpose tools for cleaning noisy bilingual subtitle corpora (currently focused on EN–ZH).

 ## Description
 This repository contains tools for cleaning noisy bilingual corpora, with a focus on English and Chinese subtitles.
 The tools provide functionality for identifying and removing noisy data, such as time codes, html-like tags, and other issues that can negatively impact the quality of translation and translation studies.